- Appointment of a Dissertation Committee

 The following procedures for submission of dissertation proposals apply to all candidates for Ph.D. and Ed.D. degrees in NYUSteinhardt.

-Dissertation proposals to be submitted to the Office of Research and Doctoral Studies must be accompanied by the Dissertation Proposal Cover Sheet obtainable in the Office of Research and Doctoral Studies.
+Dissertation proposals to be submitted to the Office of Doctoral Studies must be accompanied by the Dissertation Proposal Cover Sheet obtainable in the Office of Doctoral Studies.
 The cover sheet must be signed by all members of the dissertation committee, indicating their approval of the proposal for submission.
 The committee chairperson's signature on this form also indicates approval of the 15-point research elective requirement and the 3-point specialized research methodology requirement which the student has completed (or will complete).

-Two copies of the proposal are to be submitted to the Office of Research and Doctoral Studies.
+Two copies of the proposal are to be submitted to the Office of Doctoral Studies.
 The remaining copies must be submitted to the proposal review panel coordinator for your program or department.
 You should be aware that different departments require that different numbers of copies be submitted for review.
 Please consult the proposal review panel coordinator for the correct number of copies for the specific department or program.
 All copies of the proposal must include a copy of the signed Dissertation Proposal Cover Sheet.

 The faculty of NYUSteinhardt recommends that the proposal be no longer than forty pages in length (exclusive of appendices and bibliography).